-The City of Orange's Public Education program has been designed to supplement the countywide effort to reach as many local residents and businesses as possible.
-The City of Orange is committed to minimizing the pollutants that enter its storm drain system.
-Most residents do not know that water that enters the storm drains is not treated and is discharged directly into nearby creeks and channels and ultimately the ocean.
+The city of Orange's Public Education program has been designed to supplement the countywide effort to reach as many local residents and businesses as possible.
+The city of Orange is committed to minimizing the pollutants that enter its storm drain system.
+Every resident should know that water that enters the storm drains is not treated and is discharged directly into nearby channels, creeks and ultimately the ocean.

-Residential activities such as lawn maintenance, pest control, fertilizer application, exterior washing and other activities have the potential to contribute pollutants to creeks and channels.
-As part of the City of Orange's outreach program, the City uses a variety of tools such as brochures, posters, videos, cleanup days, community events, bus shelter advertising, public service announcements, and content contribution to County-wide websites such as overwateringisout.org, ocgardenfriendly.org, H2OC.org, just to name a few.
+Residential activities such as lawn/landscape irrigation and maintenance, pest control, fertilizer application, exterior cleaning, and other activities have the potential to contribute pollutants to our creeks and channels.
+As part of the city of Orange's outreach program, the City uses a variety of tools such as brochures, posters, videos, cleanup days, community events, speaking events, bus shelter advertising, public service announcements, and content contribution to countywide websites.
+Recent enhancements to our outreach efforts include a focus on over-irrigation, in general terms, but also in response to recent drought regulations and pending State permit requirements.
+The countywide effort includes several resources and information on overwateringisout.org, ocgardenfriendly.org, and H2OC.org.
 All of these are implemented with the goal of assisting City residents and businesses in their understanding of how they can use easy Best Management Practices to reduce pollutants that enter the storm drain system.

 School Children Through the use of educational brochures and posters (see below), classroom curriculum, activity books, videos, local events, cleanup days, and community partnerships (Ocean Institute, Children's Water Festival, Chapman University, OC Coastkeeper, Orange County Department of Education, etc.) school age children in Orange are learning about the importance of protecting the environment and water quality.